-· Wedding planning · 3 min read
+· Wedding planning · 4 min read

-The wedding industry since 2020 has developed a lot of names for what are essentially “not a big fat greek wedding.”
-They all mean slightly different things — or nothing at all — depending on who you ask.
+They all mean slightly different things — or nothing at all and basically the same thing — depending on who you ask.
 And today, you’ve asked me

 So here’s my no-nonsense, possibly unhelpful, but definitely accurate guide to the different types and sizes of small-ish weddings:

-👰🏼♀️ Elopement
+👰🏼♀️ What is an Elopement

 You, your person, a celebrant (hopefully me), maybe a photographer, a witness or two.
 No bridal party, no cousins, no conga line.
 Just the two of you doing the thing — beautifully, meaningfully, and without an audience but perhaps a few witnesses.
 The guest list resembles the list of people you’d invite into the birthing suite or the first few people you’d call when you win the lotto.

-Guest count: 0–10 (not counting the dog)
+- Guest count: 0–10 (not counting the dog)

-Vibe: Deeply personal.
+- Vibe: Deeply personal.
 Almost rebellious.
 Surprisingly powerful.

-Tip of the hat to: My wife, Britt, who plans elopements for a living at The EC.
+- Tip of the hat to: My wife, Britt, who plans elopements for a living at The EC.

-🤵🏽♂️ Intimate Wedding
+🤵🏽♂️ What is an Intimate Wedding

 This is the “just our inner circle” wedding.
 The people you’d help move house.
 The people who already know the story of how you met.
 Usually 10–30 people, still has all the usual wedding moments, just without the crowd.
 You’re not being introduced to any plus one’s that you have never met.
 These are your people.

-Guest count: 10–30
+- Guest count: 10–30

-Vibe: Warm, emotional, not a single awkward hug in the room.
+- Vibe: Warm, emotional, not a single awkward hug in the room.

-💃🏽 Micro Wedding
+💃🏽 What is a Micro Wedding

 This is a styled, aesthetic-driven, very intentional small wedding.
 You still get a full ceremony, a reception, florals, outfits, and someone holding a camera with two straps and a fixed lens — but it’s all for like 15 people instead of 115.